Brainlabs-Digital/Google-Ads-Scripts/CONTRIBUTING.md

 ## Issues

 The PPC world changes quickly.
-Some of our scripts might become obsolete over time (we're all sad to see the end of our [Average Position Bidding Script](Bidding/average-position-bidding.js)).
+Some of our scripts might become obsolete over time (we are all sad to see the end of our [Average Position Bidding Script](Bidding/average-position-bidding.js)).

 If you spot anything out of date, please [create an issue](https://help.github.com/en/articles/creating-an-issue).
 From there we will investigate and come up with a course of action.
-We can't promise we'll be able to fix the issue but we will support you contributing to this repo.
+We can't promise we'll be able to fix the issue but we will support you contributing to this repository.
 Please follow the contribution instructions below.

 ## Contributions

-If you have an improvement to this repo we would be very happy to hear from you.
+If you have an improvement to this repository we would be very happy to hear from you.
 Please can you follow this workflow:

-1. Fork the repo.
+1. Fork the repository.
 2. Make the changes.
-3. Create a Pull Request into the `master` branch of this repo.
+3. Create a Pull Request into the `master` branch of this repository.
 4. When the Pull Request is approved by a maintainer, they will merge in your changes.